• Blog home

 RankingsEngland

 For each team, I have counted how many times the team won the relevant trophy or was a runner up.
-Columns D to T should be obvious but I have added some further statistics in columns V to Z. These are explained below:
+Columns D to V should be obvious but I have added some further statistics in columns X to AE.
+These are explained below:

 2. Number of TROPHIES won.
-Silverware is what all fans crave but I am only considering the 6 trophies recorded in Data1889-2022England.
+Silverware is what all fans crave but I am only considering the six trophies recorded in Data1889-2025England.
 Other minor & one-off trophies are not counted.

 3. Number of POINTS won.
 Not all trophies are equally regarded.
 At the same time, when considering GOATs, I do think consideration should be given to runner up spots.
 After all, in an FA Cup final between two equally matched teams, anything can happen and luck does play a part.
 For non-Summit trophies, I give 3 points to a winner and 1 point to a runner up.
-For summit trophies I double these points i.e. 6 points to a winner and 2 points to a runner up.
+For summit trophies I double these points i.e. 6 points to a winner, 2 points to a runner up and 1 point for finishing 3rd/4th in the league or semi finalists in the Champions League.
 However, you can change these points by editing the relevant yellow cells in row 1.

-4. Number of Wins & Runner ups which I denote as ALL.
+4. Number of Wins & Runner ups which I denote as T-RU.

 GOATsEngland

-This is a summary of the top teams for 3 different eras as below.
+This is a summary of the top teams for three different eras as below.
 All data comes from the RankingsEngland sheet but this sheet is not updated automatically.

 1. 1889-today (All Time): The football league was created in 1888 with Preston NE winning the first title in 1889.